Charlie Chaplin Filmography Continued

 the final film of his First National contract (an early working title

-The Tail End), Charlie Chaplin spoofs small town life and morality.
+was The Tail End), Charlie Chaplin spoofs

 Outside